akesseler/Plexdata.FileChecksum/README.md

 List of fully qualified file names (separated by spaces) for which checksums should be created.
 But note, this argument is only allowed along with checksum creation.

+The usage of wild cards (`*` and `?`) is supported as well.
+Please keep in mind, files with search pattern are expected inside current directory if no path is defined.

 **Examples**

 _Verify_